 Optional: shredded coconut, fresh fruit, granola to top

-The next morning add shredded coconut, fresh fruit, and granola, then enjoy!
+The next morning add shredded coconut, fresh fruit, and granola.
+Indulge in this perfect chia pudding parfait and enjoy!

 This blog is an exploration of life, love, adventure and art primarily through the medium of food.